Denise Bernardini

 Email: dbernardini1@radford.edu

 Denise is an assistant professor of voice and opera in the Department of Music.
-She appears in concert, musical theater and opera stage and is known for her ability to sing a variety of styles utilizing brilliant high notes, pure tone, communicative warmth and musical intelligence.
+She appears in concerts, musical theater, and opera.
+She is known for her ability to sing in various styles utilizing brilliant high notes, pure tone, communicative warmth, and musical intelligence.
 She has been a performer internationally and throughout the US with extensive Oratorio experience.
-She has performed with orchestras such as The New York Pops, Toledo Symphony Orchestra, Southwest Michigan Symphony, Fort Worth Symphony, Tulsa Symphony, Fort Wayne Philharmonic, the Symphony of Bartlesville, Oklahoma City Symphony, Roanoke Community Choir and Charlottesville Community Choir as well as many other symphonic and choral organizations.
-Denise’s operatic roles include First Lady in Magic Flute, Mother in Amahl and The Night Visitors, Violetta in La Traviata, the title role in Suor Angelica, as well as Gilda in Rigoletto.
-Denise has been a soloist in prestigious venues such as Carnegie Hall and is a sought after recitalist performing in London, England, Tbilisi, Republic of Georgia and at the Certosa di Garegnano in Milan, Italy as well as a performance of her one-woman classical cabaret in Leibnitz, Austria where she performed for the International University of Global Theater to an audience representing 32 different countries.
+She has performed with orchestras such as The New York Pops, Toledo Symphony Orchestra, Southwest Michigan Symphony, Fort Worth Symphony, Tulsa Symphony, Fort Wayne Philharmonic, the Symphony of Bartlesville, Oklahoma City Symphony, Roanoke Community Choir, and Charlottesville Community Choir as well as many other symphonic and choral organizations.
+Denise’s operatic roles include First Lady in Magic Flute, Mother in Amahl and The Night Visitors, Violetta in La Traviata, the title role in Suor Angelica, and Gilda in Rigoletto.
+Denise has been a soloist in prestigious venues such as Carnegie Hall and is a sought-after recitalist performing in London, England, Tbilisi, Republic of Georgia, and at the Certosa di Gragnano in Milan, Italy, Sackville, Canada, Manitoba, Canada, Leibnitz, Austria performing for international audiences representing 32 different countries.

 More information is available on Dr. Bernardini's personal website: https://deniseritterbernardini.com